grnspace/gs-oidc-client/README.md

-## OpenID + PKCE - WTC example
+## OpenID + PKCE - GS example

-This repository is an example configuration for using WTC with OpenID and PKCE
+This repository is an example configuration for using GS with OpenID and PKCE